 To counteract charges of inaction regarding the hunger strike, in public, Haughey wished to deliver a message that his government’s Northern Ireland policy was ‘clearly the right one’.
 He argued that such a policy ‘must be pursued even in the present difficult circumstances until the objective of a peaceful and lasting solution is achieved’.
 He spoke of the deaths of Sands and Hughes as a tragedy and said that no Irish government could ‘be indifferent’ to the ongoing hunger strike campaign.

 Privately, Haughey decided that the time had arrived to convince the British government to concede to some of the prisoners’ demands, but not on the core ‘five demands’.
 He promised his parliamentary colleagues within Fianna Fáil that ‘these efforts were now ‘of a matter of extreme urgency’.
 On Haughey’s request the Irish ambassador in London Eamon Kennedy was instructed to enquire whether Thatcher ‘within the five demands, would it not be possible to move on clothes and on association outside work periods?’
-Haughey, Kennedy, explained, ‘recognised that political status for the hunger strikers was “not on”.
+Haughey, Kennedy explained, ‘recognised that political status for the hunger strikers was “not on”’.
 However, he felt that some form of concessions might be acceptable to the hunger strikers.

 Haughey was particularly worried about the electoral repercussions of the ongoing hunger strike for his Fianna Fáil Party in the Republic.
 As Figg reported back to the Foreign and Commonwealth Office, the hunger strike had ‘thrown Mr Haughey’s electoral plans into disarray’.
 In the words of Figg, Haughey conceded that there was a genuine possibility that in the forthcoming general election, ‘as many as six seats in the Border areas might be won by IRA sympathisers’.
 If this were to happen it was not inconceivable that ‘IRA-inclined members of the Dáil would hold the balance of power after the Election’, Figg explained.